keith-turner/webindex/docs/code-guide.md

 The Webindex example has three major code components.

- * Spark component :  Generates initial Fluo and Query tables.
+ * Spark component :  Generates initial Fluo and [Query table][qt].
- * Fluo component :  Updates the Query table as web pages are added, removed, and updated.
+ * Fluo component :  Updates the [Query table][qt] as web pages are added, removed, and updated.
- * Web component : Web application that uses the Query table.
+ * Web component : Web application that uses the [Query table][qt].

+Since all of these components either read or write the Query table, you may want to read about the [Query Table][qt] before reading about the code.

 ## Guide to Fluo Component.